-How To Clean Your Pooja Room
+How to Clean Your Pooja Room

 If you’re a believer, then you already know that a home without a pooja room is just a dwelling.
-One of the most important places in the house, the pooja room, is the center of all the energy.
+One of the most important places in the house, the pooja room, is the centre of all the energy.
 And since it’s a place of worship, your pooja items need to be cleaned regularly.

 Here we tell you how to clean your pooja room with easy peasy home remedies.